 Quentin Miller made 28 saves.

-DU killed off the initial two minutes, but Tyson Gross scored the tying goal 11 seconds after the first foul expired.
-That was the only marker during the major penalty, but the Huskies struck again nine seconds after all the Pioneers were released from the penalty box, with Barrett Hall netting the eventual game-winer with 5:14 remaining in regulation.
+DU killed off the initial two minutes down by two men, but Tyson Gross scored the tying goal 11 seconds after the first foul expired.
+That was the only marker during the major penalty, but the Huskies struck again nine seconds after all of the Pioneers were released from the penalty box, with Barrett Hall netting the eventual game-winer with 5:14 remaining in regulation.

 Denver had looks in the final minutes but couldn't get any other shots past goalie Patriks Bezins, who made 24 saves.